FCTA denies cholera outbreak in territory — Nigeria Today

 FCTA denies cholera outbreak in territory

-The director urged the media to verify their facts before going to press to avoid causing unnecessary panic among people in the territory.

-Okoroukwu enjoined residents of FCT to imbibe cleanliness and good hygienic as well as to drink safe and clean water to avoid infection and prevent cholera and gastroenteritis.
-(NAN)

-The post FCTA denies cholera outbreak in territory appeared first on Vanguard News.
+The post FCTA denies cholera outbreak in territory appeared first on The Herald Nigeria Newspaper.

 Learn how to make money online.
 Click here